prajwal611/spend-smart-login/README.md

-# Expense Wise College project
+# Expense Wise College project.

 ## What technologies are used for this project?